Skip to content

 Finnish Paganism Beliefs

 Finnish Paganism, like Norse Paganism, was rooted in the belief in supernatural beings.
-As a result, people thought both large and minor spirits lived in the natural world.
+As a result, people thought both significant and minor spirits lived in the natural world.
 Larger-than-life spirits were deities with titles.

 The bear held sacred status among the people.
 Once a bear was killed, a feast was held in their honour, a ritual known as Peijainen.
 The ritual was performed to appease the bear’s spirit.
-If people ate bears in the future, the souls of bears who died with a smile on their faces would be reincarnated into other bears.
+If people ate bears in the future, the souls of bears who died with smiles on their faces would be reincarnated into other bears.
 Killing a swan was thought to be the same as taking one’s own life because of the bird’s sacred status.

 Paganism: Long History and Amazing Facts